-If possible, it’d be nice if we could show Agricultural vs. Industrialized microbiome for both oral and gut
+If possible, it’d be nice if we could show rural vs urbanized microbiome for both oral and gut

 SFS of prevalent microbial species (maybe multiple species), perhaps Prevotella?

-A priori I expect that in industrialized populations there is an increase in rare variants in the gut microbiome due to demographic contractions.
+A priori I expect that in urbanized populations there is a relative increase in common variants in the gut microbiome due to demographic contractions.
 I think it’d be cool to display this as some form of panel where we show the same array of species in different human populations but with an (ideally) visual difference in trend.

 SFS with negative selection I think we should frame this similarly to how negative selection is addressed in Cornejo.
 In summary, when accounting for negative selection in our model, we are able to fit a model SFS which has better(?) model fit than an sfs without negative selection, which suggests that our data has undergone negative selection further evidence for population bottleneck.

-We can contrast the sfs with negative selection for agricultural and industrialized societies, maybe industrialized has more negative selection, or incorporation of negative selection has better fit (haven’t checked this out yet)
+We can contrast the sfs with negative selection for rural vs. urbanized microbiomes.

+Maybe urbanized has more negative selection, or the incorporation of negative selection has better fit for the urbanized model(haven’t checked this out yet)

 Demographic models

-Example:

 We can do this kind of figure for other summary statistic.

 Ideally some sort of large summary figure which shows a clear difference between fecal and oral bacteria

-Prioritize data for industrialized populations as demographic inference will tell us what happened since migration out of Africa.
+Prioritize data for urbanized populations as demographic inference will tell us what happened since migration out of Africa.

 Model comparison or evaluation metric, e.g., LD